chainguard-dev/edu/content/chainguard/chainguard-images/reference/gcc-musl/image_specs.md

 images: []
 menu:
   docs:
-    parent: "gcc-musl"
+    parent: "Gcc-musl"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **gcc-musl** Image.
+This page shows detailed information about all available variants of the Chainguard **Gcc-musl** Image.

 ## Variants Compared
 The **gcc-musl** Chainguard Image currently has one public variant: